-The nursing associate is a new role currently being tested to help build the capacity and capability of the nursing workforce in England.
+The nursing associate is a new role currently being trialled to help build the capacity and capability of the nursing workforce in England.
 The role aims to bridge the gap between health and care support workers who have a care certificate, and graduate registered nurses.

 A number of political, social and economic factors have led to unprecedented pressures on health and social care services, and workforce supply challenges - particularly within nursing.
 When considered as part of a holistic and forward thinking workforce strategy, the new nursing associate role could offer an opportunity for employers to make the most of current and emerging talent and help them to address some of their supply challenges.

 The role is still in testing phase as detailed below.
 NHS England has clarified that the proposed nursing associate role is intended to be part of developing the multi-disciplinary workforce, and that nursing associates would work under the direction of fully qualified registered nurses.
 Following their training, nursing associates would not be registered nurses, but could undertake some of the duties that registered nurses undertake.
 The new role is intended to complement, rather than replace, registered nurses, enabling them to spend more time on the assessment and care associated with both complex needs and advances in treatment.

 35 pilot sites (made up of employer-led partnerships) are in the process of training 2,000 nursing associates.
 Following much interest from organisations wishing to participate in the pilot, the initial plan for 1,000 trainees was doubled, with nursing associates trained in two tranches of test sites.
 The outcome of these pilot programmes will help to inform decisions about whether the role is introduced, and how this process is managed.